MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 For instance, in international contracts, the following scenarios might necessitate drafting the contract in various languages:

-• Creating a local language translation for interactions with authorities in the country where an overseas subsidiary is located
+• Preparing a local-language version for dealings with authorities in the country of a foreign subsidiary

 • Drafting the contract in both Japanese and the language of the counterpart